befuddledyoungster/Sieve-of-Eratosthenes/README.md

 # Note

-I used memset() to first assign every no. between 2 and n as a prime number.
+I used *memset()* to first assign every no. between 2 and n as a prime number.Then I traversed the array intitiating iterator as p^2 and adding p to it everytime.

 I advice you to use this method(or a better modification) everytime to find prime numbers.